 Hibernate was responsible for popularizing ORM technology in Java, and helped create a market which Versant now hopes to exploit as it's bread and butter object database technology continues to fail in the marketplace.
 However, it is unlikely that a company which has spent many years trying to convince the world that relational technology is broken will now be able to reinvent itself as a credible vendor of object/relational mapping technology.
 Especially when there are at least three vendors who are already far, far better positioned in this space and have products with greater maturity and much larger user bases - none of whom has a history of hating relational databases.

-This paper points out the pitfalls of the Hibernate solution while showing how JDO implementations,
+This paper points out the pitfalls of the Hibernate solution while showing how JDO implementations, specifically Versant Open Access JDO, addresses those pitfalls.
+Where appropriate, it discusses the strong points of Hibernate in order to give a fair analysis for the informed reader.

 Oh, puh-lease.
 Hibernate has oodles of features that Versant Open Access JDO does not have, none of which are mentioned in the document that follows.

-More importantly, the tools available to the developer using Versant Open Access - JDO and/or most
+More importantly, the tools available to the developer using Versant Open Access - JDO and/or most other JDO vendors, are several orders of magnitude better than what's available with Hibernate

-How did they measure several orders of magnitude better?
-With a tape measure?
-Did they actually research the efficiency of a Hibernate team vs. a Versant team and discover that the Versant team was a thousand or thousands of times faster at creating a domain model?
-Or is the author simply making stuff up?
+was a thousand or thousands of times faster at creating a domain model?
+Or is the author simply

 I'll actually concede the point that our toolset can be improved.
 That's why we now have a fulltime development team led by Max Andersen working on building an ambitious suite of open source Eclipse plugins for Hibernate and EJB 3.0.
 A preview release of some of the plugins is available here: